 Where can we get help?

-Local health services have been rolling out a programme of falls prevention strategies so you should be able to access this through your local hospital or community healthcare team.
-In addition, falls risk assessments are available for individuals who have balance or gait issues or who report they fall frequently.
+Local health services have been rolling out a programme of falls-prevention strategies so you should be able to access this through your local hospital or community healthcare team.
+In addition, falls risk assessments are available for individuals who have balance or gait issues or who report that they fall frequently.
 Your local health centre may also have information about this.

-- Preventing falls saves lives and money
+- Preventing falls reduces injury at home, saves lives and saves money.

-- Changes can also be made to the home to reduce the risk of falls
+- Changes can also be made to the home to reduce the risk of falls.